tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 # Hybrid Key Representation with COSE

-The approach taken here matches the work done to support secp256k1 in JOSE and COSE in {{?RFC8812}}.
+The approach taken here matches the work done to support PQ/T Hybrid KEM in JOSE and COSE in {{?RFC8812}}.
 The following tables map terms between JOSE and COSE for PQ/T Hybrid KEM.

         +==============+=======+====================+===============================+
         | Name                 | Value | Description                 | Recommended  |